Filters:

 The Dodd-Frank reforms (i) reduce bilateral netting of derivatives instead of increasing multilateral netting and (ii) fail to address the origination of systemic risk in the core while potentially increasing the spread of contagion to the periphery.

 Recent U.S. and European regulations promote centrally clearing derivatives to reduce complexity and systemic risk in the financial system.
-With a network model, we show that their effectiveness depends on clearing patterns.
-More clearing does not guarantee less systemic risk.
-Systemic risk can increase if multilateral netting increases at the expense of bilateral netting.
-We study confidential derivatives regulatory data and find evidence that contagion is less likely to start in the core but more likely to spread from the core.
-We introduce concepts of complexity and centrality within the financial network, exploring their implications for stability and regulatory oversight.
+We argue that more clearing does not guarantee less systemic risk.
+We identify conditions under which the core clears less intensively than the periphery, which increases systemic risk by substituting multilateral netting for bilateral netting and making contagion less likely to start in the core but more likely to spread from the core.
+We study confidential derivatives regulatory data and find evidence of such clearing patterns.
+We further explore the implications of complexity and centrality within the financial system for stability.

 Financial System Architecture and Technological Vulnerabilities